mfischer9/effective-succotash/x_team_rules.md

 ## How we will assign (and reassign) tasks

+We will discuss our strengths and weaknesses and assign tasks corresponding to our strengths.
+If time permits, we will reassign tasks if any individual is encumbered with their current workload.

 ## How will we will track progress (and follow-up) on completion of tasks